lopezdsr/sql-query/sql_reference.md

 * [fullselect](#fullselect)
 * [simpleselect](#simpleselect)

-Note that the keyword `OVER` allows to define an unnamed window specification in a [functionOrAggregate](#functionOrAggregate)
+Note that the keyword `OVER` lets you define an unnamed window specification in a [functionOrAggregate](#functionOrAggregate)

 ## SQL Expressions
 {: #chapterSqlExpressions}